apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ```

 ### External ETCD
-- We use 3 master nodes and 3 nodes for etcd
+- We use 3 master nodes and 3 nodes for etcd and 1 HAProxy
 - It is possible to make an internal ETCD (in master nodes) to an external node ETCD

 - now we download ETCD without TLS from its github